dtonhofer/prolog_notes/prolog_comparison_predicates.md

 # Prolog's comparison predicates

 WORK IN PROGRESS.
 EXAMPLES & TEST CASES TO BE ADDED

 I'm going with the [SWI Prolog manual](https://eu.swi-prolog.org/pldoc/doc_for?object=manual) at this point and also copying text from there.

-Good stuff:
+**Good stuff:**

 - Stackoverflow: [Using \==/2 or dif/2](https://stackoverflow.com/questions/13757261/using-2-or-dif-2/13770020)

+## Vocabulary

-The vocabulary is not clear...
+The vocabulary is a bit confusing...

 - Predicate
 - Constraint